istio/istio.io/content/en/docs/setup/install/multicluster/gateways/index.md

   Not all cloud providers support NLBs and some require special annotations to use them, so please consult your cloud provider’s documentation for enabling NLBs for service object type load balancers.
-When deploying on platforms without NLB support, it may be necessary to modify the healthchecks for the load balancer to register the ingress gateway.
+When deploying on platforms without NLB support, it may be necessary to modify the health checks for the load balancer to register the ingress gateway.

 * A **Root CA**.
 Cross cluster communication requires mutual TLS connection